LuisJongInd/pomogotchi/README.md

 # Pomogotchi

 Pomogotchi is a small STM32-based device aimed to be a company while completing daily tasks.
+Inspired by the [Pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique), a simple but useful technique to improve productivity by setting focus and rest periods.
-Inspired by the [Pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique), Pomogotchi is a simple implementation of the Pomodoro alarm without the need of setting alarms in distracting devices like a smartphone.
+Pomogotchi is a simple implementation of the Pomodoro technique without the need of setting alarms in distracting devices like a smartphone.

+When executing, Pomogotchi has three states:
+- Focus State: 25 minutes period of focused work
+- Short Rest State: 5 minutes period of resting
+- Long Rest State: 15 minutes period of resting after 4 focus periods

 Pomogotchi is designed wih a [bare-metal](https://en.wikipedia.org/wiki/Bare_machine) approach, implementing just what is needed.
 A [2.13inch e-paper display](https://www.waveshare.com/product/displays/e-paper/2.13inch-e-paper-hat-plus.htm) is used as the display interface since it can retain an image without any energy supplied.
 These traits make Pomogotchi a simple device with low current consumption.

 ![Alt text](media/pomogotchiDisplay.jpeg)

 # Disclaimer!